From Chains to DAGs: Probing the Graph Structure of Reasoning in LLMs: Methods

-\paragraph{Probing setup.} For each reasoning DAG node $v$, we construct a textual input by concatenating the full theory $\mathcal{T}$ and the node’s textual realization $x_v$, separated by a newline.
+\paragraph{Representation.} For each reasoning DAG node $v$, we construct a textual input by concatenating the full theory $\mathcal{T}$ and the node's textual realization $x_v$, separated by a newline.
 Given a pretrained language model with frozen parameters, this input is tokenized with offset mappings to identify the token span corresponding to $x_v$.
 For each probed layer $\ell$, we extract the hidden states $\{h^{(\ell)}_t\}_{t \in \mathrm{span}(v)}$ and mean-pool them to obtain a single node representation

+\paragraph{Probes.} All three probes are parameterized as low-rank linear maps with rank $k=1$ and no bias, and are trained with AdamW on frozen representations.
+Model selection is performed based on development loss with task-specific hyperparameters.